GaetanLepage/phd-manuscript/sections/4_active_ssl/4_results/0_index.typ

 Samples where several sources stand particularly close with respect to #doa also represent challenging cases.

 From a performance point of view, @table:active_ssl:results:clipping_threshold, for instance, highlights an important gap between using ground-truth spectra and predicted ones.
-For instance, obtained recall on real data, peaking at around 55%, clearly appears to be a weakness of the proposed pipeline.
+For instance, the obtained recall on real data, peaking at around 55%, clearly appears to be a weakness of the proposed pipeline.
 The leading cause lies in the shortcomings of the angular localization method.
-Nonetheless, leveraging the static model across multiple distinct agent positions still allows to recover from partial misses and provides precise 2D localization.
+Nonetheless, leveraging the static model across multiple distinct agent positions still permits recovery from partial misses and provides precise 2D localization.

 ==== Comparison of Blending Methods
 <sec:active_ssl:results:blending_methods>

 Two alternatives have been compared for the map blending operation: naive averaging $Psi_"avg"$ and learned #psi-dnn (see @sec:active_ssl:methods:blending_methods).
-The former was introduced as a baseline, offering the advantage of being simple and explainable, while the second aims at providing the best performance.
+The former was introduced as a baseline, offering the advantage of being explainable and straightforward, while the second aims at providing the best performance.

 #figure(
   image(